 Beringharjo Maret Opening Hours

 Since April 2018, the market has extended its opening hours until 9 PM.
 Beringharjo Market opens daily, with stalls and shops start opening at 8.30 AM.
-It’s best to go during weekdays to avoid too many crowds.
+It’s best to go on weekdays to avoid too many crowds.
 While shopping, watch out for the safety of personal belongings.

 |Beringharjo Market Opening Hours|